-PROGRAM DESCRIPTION AUTHORITY APPORTIONMENTS STP SET-ASIDE FOR TRANSPORTATION ENHANCEMENTS - Once the STP funds are allocated to the states, 10% of the amount is set-aside for transportation enhancement projects.
+PROGRAM DESCRIPTION OBLIGATION AUTHORITY FY04 NATIONAL APPORTIONMENTS STP SET-ASIDE FOR TRANSPORTATION ENHANCEMENTS - Once the STP funds are allocated to the states, 10% of the amount is set-aside for transportation enhancement projects.
 Transportation enhancements are transportation related activities that are designed to strengthen the cultural, aesthetic and environmental aspects of the Nation's intermodal transportation system.
-The Transportation Enhancements Program provides for the implementation of a variety of non traditional projects, with examples ranging from the restoration of historic transportation facilities, bike and pedestrian facilities, to landscaping and scenic beautification, to the mitigation of water pollution from highway runoff. \$13.0 \$639.2 MINIMUM GUARANTEE - The Minimum Guarantee provides funding to states on equity considerations.
+The Transportation Enhancements Program provides for the implementation of a variety of non traditional projects, with examples ranging from the restoration of historic transportation facilities, bike and pedestrian facilities, to landscaping and scenic beautification, to the mitigation of water pollution from highway runoff. \$13.9 \$751.6 MINIMUM GUARANTEE - The Minimum Guarantee provides funding to states on equity considerations.
 This includes specific shares of overall program funds and a minimum return on contributions to the Highway Account of the Highway Trust Fund.
-All states are guaranteed a minimum 90.5% share of Highway Trust Funds designated to their share. \$70.1 \$2,800.0 CONGESTION MITIGATION AND AIR QUALITY IMPROVEMENT PROGRAM - The Congestion Mitigation and Air Quality Improvement Program funds projects and programs in air quality nonattainment and maintenance areas for ozone, carbon monoxide and small particulate matter which reduce transportation related emissions. \$37.8 \$1,512.8
+All states are guaranteed a minimum 90.5% share of Highway Trust Funds designated to their share. \$70.1 \$2,800.0 CONGESTION MITIGATION AND AIR QUALITY IMPROVEMENT PROGRAM - The Congestion Mitigation and Air Quality Improvement Program funds projects and programs in air quality nonattainment and maintenance areas for ozone, carbon monoxide and small particulate matter which reduce transportation related emissions. \$40.7 \$1,833.0

-PROGRAM DESCRIPTION FY03 ARIZONA OBLIGATION AUTHORITY FY03 NATIONAL APPORTIONMENTS HIGH PRIORITY PROJECTS - This program authorized 1,850 High Priority projects throughout the country totaling over \$9.3 billion over a six-year period.
-The funds are allocated to the states by project according to an allocation schedule over the six-year period.
-The schedule begins with 11% the first year, 15% the second year, 18% the next two years and 19% the final two years. \$11.8 \$1,766.8 HIGHWAY BRIDGE REPLACEMENT AND REHABILITATION PROGRAM - The Highway Bridge Replacement and Rehabilitation Program provides funds to assist the states in projects to replace or rehabilitate deficient highway bridges and to seismic retrofit bridges located on any public road. \$13.0 \$3,703.2 SAFEY INCENTIVES (0.08 BAC) - Provides funding to states that have enacted 0.08 percent Blood Alcohol Concentration (BAC) as the legal limit for drunk driving offenses. \$1.6 \$97.3 RECREATIONAL TRAILS PROGRAM - The Recreational Trails Program provides funds to develop and maintain recreational trails for motorized and nonmotorized recreational trail users. s \$1.1 \$48.9
+PROGRAM DESCRIPTION FY04 ARIZONA OBLIGATION AUTHORITY FY04 NATIONAL APPORTIONMENTS HIGH PRIORITY PROJECTS - Provides designated funding for specific projects (commonly referred to as demonstration projects) identified by Congress. \$6.8 \$1,027.5 HIGHWAY BRIDGE REPLACEMENT AND REHABILITATION PROGRAM - The Highway Bridge Replacement and Rehabilitation Program provides funds to assist the states in projects to replace or rehabilitate deficient highway bridges and to seismic retrofit bridges located on any public road. \$14.0 \$4,445.8 SAFEY INCENTIVES (0.08 BAC) - Provides funding to states that have enacted 0.08 percent Blood Alcohol Concentration (BAC) as the legal limit for drunk driving offenses. \$1.4 \$80.6 RECREATIONAL TRAILS PROGRAM - The Recreational Trails Program provides funds to develop and maintain recreational trails for motorized and nonmotorized recreational trail users. s \$1.2 \$56.3